Creative Use of A Guitar To Simulate Other Instruments.

 Play with distortion.

 Hit an open bass string and depress your whammy bar all the way down to where the strings are hanging loose.

 - Motor Cycle Engine sounds

 Press the whammy bar down before hitting the strings.

 Then hit your open E and A string and release the tension on the bar so the pitch raises.

 Do this numerous times in a row.

 Using pinch harmonics, move up and down the string while picking it.

-You can also very lightly tough the string with your fretting hand closer to the head stock, distortion on, tremelo pick the open string, and slide your fretting hand along the string while gently touching it.
+You can also very lightly touch the string with your fretting hand closer to the headstock, distortion on, tremolo pick the open string and slide your fretting hand along the string while gently touching it.

 Place your pick between the 4 and 5th string and twist it around so the strings are crossed with the pick stuck in between.